carrowmw/phd-project-microservice-development/POETRY_GUIDE.md

 ### Step 3: Initialize Poetry in the Project

-Initialize Poetry in your project directory:
+Initialise Poetry in your project directory:

 ```sh
 poetry init